How to Test Prophecy

 Whether testing of the prophetic was done by each individual or involved a group discussion, it's not clear in the Scriptures.
 Regardless, each one of us is responsible for testing and weighing the words we hear.

-I witnessed a believer begin to exercise the gift of prophecy by stepping out in faith to speak a prophetic word.
+I witnessed a believer start to exercise the gift of prophecy by stepping out in faith and speaking a prophetic word.
 Though the message had been delivered slowly with pauses, it was undeniably inspired of God.

 During the coffee time, a fellow believer offered him encouragement: "That prophecy was from the Lord!
 It was what we needed to hear."
 Another joined in and commented, "Yeah, it was good.
-Say, do you remember Brother So and So?
-Could he ever prophesy; his prophecies were amazing!"
+Say, have you heard Brother So and So?
+Can he ever prophesy.
+His prophecies are amazing!"

 How to Test Personal Prophecy